— TIMELESS LANDSCAPES —

 - 2014 Bulfinch Award, Landscape Architecture award from the Institute of Classical Architecture & Art New England view more

-- 2014 BSLA Merit Award, Design Excellence from the Boston Society of Landscape Architects view more
+- 2014 BSLA Merit Award, for the Earl Major Estate, Design Excellence from the Boston Society of Landscape Architects view more

-- 2011 BSLA Merit Award, Design Excellence from the Boston Society of Landscape Architects view more
+- 2011 BSLA Merit Award, for Sanderson Lane, Design Excellence from the Boston Society of Landscape Architects view more

 - 2007 PRISM Award, Design excellence from the Builders Association of Greater Boston